Thank you for your interest in writing for WorldView! We welcome proposals or completed articles submitted on speculation:

 - At the end of your submission, please include a brief “author’s blurb” that establishes your familiarity with the subject.
 If you served as a Peace Corps Volunteer, please identify your years and location of service and the work you performed.
 For example, “Joe Smith (Kenya 82-84) is the founder of ….”

 - Photos to accompany a story are encouraged.
-All digital images should be as large and as high resolution as possible for print publication (300 dpi is ideal).
+All digital images should be as large and as high resolution as possible for print publication (300 ppi is ideal).
 For each photo, please submit a photo credit and sufficient information to craft a photo caption.
 Do this for each photo.
 This information should be included at the end of the manuscript, after the author blurb.
 DO NOT embed photos in the Word doc.
-Please send the photos as separate .jpg files.
+Please send the photos as separate .jpg or .tiff files.

 - Email the submission to firstname.lastname@example.org.